kenichi-shimada/shinyDepMap/README.md

 # depmap-website
 Shiny-based web tool for interactive analysis of DepMap data

-To launch the website locally, following pacakges should be installed in the environment as needed (note aws.s3 is for my personal use only)
+To launch the website locally, following pacakges should be installed in the environment as needed (note aws.s3 is for my personal use)

 ```r
 devtools::install_github('rstudio/flexdashboard')